tendermint/tendermint/docs/rfc/rfc-007-deterministic-proto-bytes.md

 would allow Tendermint to produce a canonical byte representation without having to simultaneously maintain a custom proto marshaller.

-This could be implemented as a function in many languages that performed the following steps:
+This could be implemented as a function in many languages that performed the following when hashing:

-1. Set our proto decoder package to remove unknown fields on deserialization.
+1. Reordered all fields to be in tag-sorted order.
-2. Reordered all fields to be in tag-sorted order.
+2. Does not add any of the data from unknown fields into the type to hash.
-3. Reordered all `repeated` sub-fields to be in lexicographically sorted order.
+3. Reordered all non-scalar `repeated` sub-fields to be in lexicographically sorted order.
 4. Deleted all default values from the byte representation.

-This would still require that messages never unmarshal data structures with unknown fields.
+Tendermint should not run into a case where it needs to verify the integrity of data with unknown fields for the following reasons:

-This can be accomplished by defining adding fields to a structure that needs canonicalization as a breaking changes within our semantic versioning and disallowing it within a major version.
+When a process is checking hash equality, it knows the concrete data that it is trying to compare to the hash.
+The purpose of checking hash equality within Tendermint is to ensure that the data that process knows about matches the data that the network agreed on.
+There should therefore not be a case where a process is checking hash equality using data that it did not expect to receive.
+What the data represent may be opaque to the process, such as when checking the hashes of transactions in a block, _but the validator still expected to receive this data_, despite not understanding what their internal structure is.

-I.e., two versions of Tendermint that have different fields in proto messages which require canonical byte representation will not be able to interoperate.
+The same reasoning applies for signature verification within Tendermint.
+Processes verify that a digital signature signed over a set of bytes by locally reconstructing the data structure that the digital signature signed.

 A prototype implementation by @creachadair of this can be found in [the wirepb repo][wire-pb].
 This could be implemented in multiple languages more simply than ensuring that there are